ua-snap/cc-data-extraction/README.md

 # cc-data-extraction

-This script is a work in progress and not ready for production.
+This script extracts temperature and precipitation values from historical and projected raster data for use with the [Community Climate Charts](https://snap.uaf.edu/tools/community-charts) web application.

 ## Setup